Turkish man found dead in Kamala residence

 A 27-year-old Turkish friend told police he last saw the man alive at about 3am.
 He said the man had been coughing, vomiting and complaining of back pain.
 The friend told investigators the deceased regularly used marijuana alongside medication to relieve his symptoms and had used marijuana on the night before his death.
 The two later went to sleep in separate rooms.

-The friend said he woke at about 3pm, found the man dead and then notified authorities.
+The friend said he woke at about 3pm, found the man unresponsive and then alerted rescue workers.

 Police said a search of the room uncovered marijuana, drug paraphernalia and evidence of marijuana use.
 Investigators reported no signs of forced entry, ransacking or a struggle inside the residence.